hackoregon/2019-transportation-systems-backend/README.md

 volume space lives on 128 GB SSDs so I have to watch this stuff.
 If you're on Windows or a Mac this will be in a virtual disk somewhere.
 5. Open a command prompt and type `bin/build.sh -l`.
 This will build the images.
 Open an issue if it doesn't work.
+NOTE: This command (and the one below) runs `sudo` in the background, so you will likely be asked for your log-in password to provide permission to begin.
+Don't confuse this with the passwords defined in the `.env` file.
 6. Type `bin/start.sh -l`.
 The containers will start up.
 The database restore takes quite a bit of time; you'll see the API container polling it every minute.